2021 TOURS: TO ORKNEY AND BEYOND

 A full programme of Orkney and other tours is now available for 2021 please click here.

 A pair of white-tailed (sea) eagles has attempted to nest on the island of Hoy since 2015.
 Hoy always features in our itineraries and there is always a good chance of seeing the birds.
 I’m delighted to report that 2 chicks fledged successfully in 2018 for the first time in 145 years!
 The pair then started the 2019 season with another 2 chicks but sadly the smaller one died in the poor weather of early June, though the remaining chick fledged successfully.
 She was subsequently named Grizelda (Old Norse for ‘shield maiden’!) by the local primary schoolchildren.
+I’m pleased to report that the pair fledged two more chicks in 2020, which is fantastic news!
+Five young in three years!
 For information on Orkney’s sea eagles please click here.
-The pair is settled nicely for the 2020 season, and are currently rearing two chicks, which is fantastic news!

 For a self-catering holiday for couples at the Peedie House, part of Gerraquoy Organic Farm, please click here for details.